marcojakob/edu.makery/source/_posts/2012-11-20-javafx-tutorial-addressapp-3.md

 Now, open the `PersonOverview.fxml` file in *SceneBuilder*.
 Select the *Delete* button, open the *Code* view and choose `#handleDeletePerson` in the dropdown of **On Action**.

-*Scene Builder Problem*: In my version of Scene Builder (1.1 beta_11) the methods did not appear.
+*Scene Builder Problem* (**fixed in Scene Builder 1.1 beta 17 and above!**): In my version of Scene Builder (1.1 beta_11) the methods did not appear.
 I had to go to the root AnchorPane (in Hierarchy view), delete the controller class, hit enter and add the controller class again.
 Now, the methods appear in the dropdown.
 Hope [this bug](http://javafx-jira.kenai.com/browse/DTL-5402) will be corrected soon.

 {% img /images/javafx-addressapp/part-3/addressapp02.png %}